SamKacer/IP_website/background.md

 -   Consequence: queries using Cassandra’s native CQL are only efficient when selecting by specific keys, range of keys, or clustering keys

 -   All other queries including virtually all aggregating operations are super inefficient!

+- for efficient CQL queries need to design dataset schema in mind beforehand and so ad hoc analysis is very impractical

 -   Can get around this by processing Cassandra data through Spark, a distributed processing framework